Dre Campbell Farm

 While it is relatively easy to grow, cilantro requires some thought when planting for the best results.
 Cilantro is a wonderfully fragrant herb that can be a great addition to an already established garden.

-However, we know it can be confusing trying to figure out which are the good and bad companion plants for this herb, so we’ve done the research for you!
+However, we know it can be confusing to figure out which companion plants are good and which are bad for this herb, so we’ve done the research for you!

 Read on to learn about some of the best and worst companions for cilantro in your herb garden.